Voultapher/sort-research-rs/writeup/lomcyc_partition/text.md

 }
 ```

 A [cyclic permutation](https://en.wikipedia.org/wiki/Cyclic_permutation) is a way to swap two sets of elements, amortizing the use of a temporary.
-The idea to use a cyclic permutation instead of a swap in a partition implementation was popularized by BlockQuickSort in a branchless context, but the idea goes all the way back to Tony Hoare the inventor of quicksort in his 1962 paper [Quicksort](https://academic.oup.com/comjnl/article/5/1/10/395338).
+The idea to use a cyclic permutation instead of a swap in a partition implementation was popularized by BlockQuicksort in a branchless context, but the idea goes all the way back to Tony Hoare the inventor of quicksort in his 1962 paper [Quicksort](https://academic.oup.com/comjnl/article/5/1/10/395338).
 A visualized example:

 ```
 // Example cyclic permutation to swap A,B,C,D with W,X,Y,Z